Vishal Sikka: Vianai

 In 2019, Sikka founded Vianai, an AI company, with $50 million in initial funding and advisors that included Indra Nooyi, John Etchemendy, Divesh Makan, Sebastian Thrun, and Alan Kay.

 During a platform demo on September 17, 2019, Sikka said that Vianai had created its own programming language to enable more developers and companies to utilize AI and Machine Learning techniques.

 Other roles and interests

 In 2008, Sikka joined the executive board of the CTO Forum, an industry non-profit community.

 He has expressed his admiration for industry visionary Alan Kay and contributed a chapter to Points of View, a tribute on Kay's 70th birthday.

-Sikka served as a member of the advisory board for Coghead from 2006 to 2009 along with Steve Bourne, Guy Kawasaki and John Seely Brown.
+Sikka was a member of the advisory board for Coghead from 2006 to 2009.
 Coghead was acquired by SAP in 2009.

 Sikka has been an advocate for SAP HANA, SAP's in-memory database technology.
 He spearheaded the development of HANA since his appointment as CTO with support from Hasso Plattner.